apache/couchdb-documentation/src/api/basics.rst

 Object Notation (JSON) for formatting the content and structure of the data and responses.

-JSON is used because it is the simplest and easiest to use solution for working with data within a web browser, as JSON structures can be evaluated and used as JavaScript objects within the web browser environment.
+JSON is used because it is the simplest and easiest solution for working with data within a web browser, as JSON structures can be evaluated and used as JavaScript objects within the web browser environment.
 JSON also integrates with the server-side JavaScript used